-The goal isn’t to “implement ITIL”, or to “adopt IT Service Management”.
+The goal isn’t to “implement ITSM”, or to “adopt IT Service Management”.
 These may be exactly what’s needed, but they’re not the goal.

 Put simply, The Goal is to maximize the business value of IT.
 And that takes a whole lot more than just implementing a few processes.

 It’s the dilemma practitioners face.
 Finding the right balance between pragmatic implementation “by the book” on the one hand, and overly creative adaption on the other.